 1026 Wall Street, La Jolla, CA 92037 | https://www.eatpuesto.com

-Puesto has three locations in San Diego: Downtown (West Harbor Drive), Mission Valley and La Jolla.
+Puesto have three locations in San Diego: Downtown (West Harbor Drive), Mission Valley and La Jolla.
+Puesto are known for their delicious dishes with a modern twist and a great menu that celebrates Mexican street food with artisan tacos.

-We had dinner at their location in the heart of the La Jolla Village and enjoyed their menu that celebrates Mexican street food with artisan tacos and other delicious dishes with a modern twist.
+We have had dinner at their location in the heart of the La Jolla Village a few times.
+I can highly recommend the pork carnitas tacos!

 Taco Stand La Jolla